Today the kids and I explored the nearby Oertijdmuseum while Papa had a meeting in Eindhoven.

 The museum was a fun time for us and good for a family half day out.
 Super friendly staff too.
 I would say eight would be the oldest and ages two to five is the ideal age to visit.

 The guests well typical – they have no problem stopping in the middle of the walkway to do something or chat and not thing of others around them.
-The kids cut the line while the parents watch and never correct.. not a single apology and rarely a smile.
+The kids cut the line while the parents watch and never correct.
+Not a single apology and rarely a smile.
 Same experience at the Naturalis in Leiden with kids cutting in between the four kids (who does that?) and after along discussion with a Dutch father & Czech mom, it’s normal.
 In fact, The Netherlands has been ranked among the most unfriendliest place for expats!
 I still really like it here & know it’s not all the people, but I have met Dutch who live in Ireland and UK who say they’d prefer to never return to NL.
 I cannot say the same for myself – as I do like it and it doesn’t bother me like it bothers them.
+I would probably like to live here – who knows maybe one day!

-Entrance fees: €9 adult and €6 for kids and they do not accept the Museum Card.
+Entrance fees: €9 adult and €6 for kids and they do not accept the Museumkaart.
 Personally I would not return too often as it’s a bit steep for what you get.
 If they added a dino-themed indoor soft play area, it would make it even that much better.
 I am not sure if there is an option to skip the museum part and just visit the playground, cafe and gift shop.
-If so, we’d do that on a future visit at Easter with all 9 grandchildren but we would not pay €9 adult and €6 for kids for all of us for what you get as it stands today.
+If so, we’d do that on a future visit back to the Netherlands at Easter with all 9 grandchildren but we would not pay €9 adult and €6 for kids for all of us for what you get as it stands today.